-After those 6-8 hours starved of nutrients, a fast-digesting protein like whey will give your body a nice rush of aminos to start the day on the right note.
+After those 6-8 hours starved of nutrients, a fast-digesting protein like whey will give your body a nice rush of amino to start the day on the right note.
 Some protein supplements induce increased satiety which may prevent overeating eating and unnecessary snacking throughout the day.

 Our Top Picks For Whey Protein Supplements